- AMYGDALA: Lying

 - HIPPOCAMPUS: located

-long-term storage.
-If you didn't have it, you couldn't
+for long-term storage.
+If you didn't have it, you

-live in the present, you'd be stuck in the past of
+couldn't live in the present, you'd be stuck in the

-old memories.
-It is among the first functions to falter
+past of old memories.
+It is among the first functions

 - HYPOTHALAMUS: Located